|Poverty and Literature 2019

 former Soviet Union even come close to our propensity to incarcerate.

-"Three Strikes and You're Out"
+"Three Strikes and

 impact of the generally bipartisan demand for "law and order" began to

 be felt in the early 1980s, when both state legislatures and Congress

 started to write into law not only lengthier sentences for various